axelroques/Eye_Movement_Classification/readme.md

 This algorithm introduces the Naive Segmented Linear Regression (NSLR), a new method for eye-movement signal denoising and segmentation.
 The proposed method is based on the assumption that in most situations the gaze position signal is well approximated by a piecewise linear function, and events correspond to the pieces of such function.
 The method finds a piecewise linear function that approximately minimizes the approximation error, while taking into account prior knowledge of typical eye movement characteristics.

 A full Python implementation of the method is available under an open source license at _https://gitlab.com/nslr/_.
 This implementation is heavily based on this repository.

+---

+## Identification by Segmoid Fitting (ISF)

+Inspired by _Gibaldi & Sabatini (2020)_ and _Gibaldi et. al. (2015)_.
+This implementation contains a significant number of deviations or guesses from the original work because the authors did not share many details on their implementation.

+This algorithm detects ocular saccades using a model fitting approach.
+First, the start and end points of each saccade is first roughly estimated using the IVT or IHMM algorithm.
+Then, using this time window, a better estimate of saccade parameters are found by fitting a sigmoid on the eye movement trace.
+However, not all points are taken into consideration to fit the model.
+A Random Sample Consensus (RANSAC) method is used to eliminate potential outliers.